iconindicators/appindicators/README.md

 Additional indicators may be appended.

-Various operating system packages will likely need to be installed; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).
+Various operating system packages will likely need to be installed; refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.

 ## Run an Indicator

 To run the indicator, open the applications menu (via the `Super` / `Windows` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out and log in.

 To run from a terminal (so that any errors or messages may be observed):